← Back to Blog

 • Work doesn't scale with headcount

-• The same questions get answered repeatedly
+• The same questions get answered over and over

 5. They don't support how sales teams actually work